cbartlett/vagrant-pokenum/README.md

 ## Why

-I currently (Jan 2014) need a reason to use git/vagrant and always wanted to tap into pokersource in an easy, portable way.
-Also to have my own pokenum because... because us Americans live in an ownership culture.
-Also I just think it's cool.
+Why not?

+... well if I have to explain, I simply want my own pokenum to tinker with.
+Tinkering is the reason.

 ## Usage

-Basically, run vagrant against the supplied `Vagrantfile`.
-The chef-solo run is straightforward/simple but for those unfamiliar with chef, Vagrant will do a chef-solo run against `~/cookbooks/pokenum/recipes/default.rb`
+Run vagrant against the supplied `Vagrantfile`.
+The chef-solo run is straightforward/simple but for those unfamiliar with chef, Vagrant will do a chef-solo run against `~/cookbooks/pokenum/recipes/default.rb`:

 ```
 mkdir -p ~/vagrant/pokenum-in-a-box
 cd ~/vagrant/pokenum-in-a-box